Trump, Putin discuss 'mutually beneficial' trade, security

 The two leaders discussed "a range in topics from mutual cooperation in defeating ISIS to efforts in working together to achieve more peace throughout the world including Syria," the White House statement said, using an acronym for the militant group.

+A White House official later said sanctions did not come up in Saturday's call between Trump and Putin.
+The official said Putin brought up several times that Islamic terrorism was a "common foe" for the U.S. and Russia.
+The official was not authorized to disclose details of the call by name and insisted on anonymity.

-Contrary to the statement from the White House, the Kremlin emphasized that the two leaders addressed the importance of "restoring mutually beneficial trade and economic ties between business circles of the two countries," hinting that the two men discussed the sanctions, implemented by the Obama administration as a consequence of Russia's actions in Ukraine.
+Contrary to statements from the White House, the Kremlin said that the two leaders addressed the importance of "restoring mutually beneficial trade and economic ties between business circles of the two countries."

 The Kremlin also said that Putin and Trump spoke in particular about international issues, including the fight against terrorism, the Arab-Israeli conflict, Iran's nuclear program, the situation on the Korean peninsula and the Ukraine crisis.